tlricherson/TESC_MIT_Data/Session_2.md

 * The [Family Educational Rights and Privacy Act (FERPA)](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html) is a federal law that protects student privacy in terms of education records.
 It even applies to college students like you.
 As a classroom teacher, it is important to understand what you should or shouldn't share (and with whom).
 * OSPI also has a page devoted to [student privacy](https://www.k12.wa.us/data-reporting/protecting-student-privacy) for our state.
 In addition, it uses a [data governance](https://www.k12.wa.us/about-ospi/workgroups-committees/currently-meeting-workgroups/k-12-data-governance) group to determine what types of data should be collected.

-### Data sources ###
-The Office of Superintendent of Public Instruction (OSPI) hosts a variety of data, from student performance, to facilities, to fiscal allocations, and more.
-We will talk about the various paths and connections between these during class time, but here are a few of the most relevant starting points to learn more:
-* You can view and download historic data for districts and schools on the [Data Portal](https://www.k12.wa.us/data-reporting/data-portal).
-* Our state [report card](https://washingtonstatereportcard.ospi.k12.wa.us/) is intended to answer parent and community questions about student demographics, program participation, and performance.

-The [Educational Research Data Center (ERDC)](http://www.erdc.wa.gov/) has built a longitudinal data system that includes information on Washington students across multiple sectors.
-These sectors include early learning, K-12, post-secondary, and workforce sectors.
-These data are shared with ERDC by partnering agencies and institutions across the state.
-In this way, ERDC acts as a kind of “central hub,” where partnering agencies, institutions, and organizations can pool their data and seek answers to questions that none of them have the resources to answer by themselves.

-Visit the [National Center for Educational Statistics](https://nces.ed.gov/) is the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.
-You may also be interested in the [Civil Rights Data Collection](https://ocrdata.ed.gov/) which collects and publishes educational data related to civil rights and equity.

-Many public organizations have open data collections (and, if not, you can obtain information through the public disclosure process).
-Here are some [links to additional collections](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0), including wikipedia edits, air quality, Pokemon, and more.

-Head over to [Data USA](https://datausa.io/), a "comprehensive website and visualization engine of public US Government data" to find, map, compare, or download all manner of data related to living in the United States.

 ### Literature review ###
 **The articles below are not required reading.
 They are included here as reference only.**